 Health management, modern medicine, preventive measures, and technological advances continue to optimize health outcomes of those with severe impairment.

 The severity of mobility impairment is an important factor in gauging the impact on a child’s lifespan.
 Limited ability to move from one place to another, or to use both arms and legs successfully, increases a child’s dependency upon others.
 Severe impairment, especially quadriplegia – paralysis of all limbs and torso – is a concern.

 Restrictions on mobility increase a child’s dependence on caregivers.
-It can also lead to other health problems, which also impact quality-of-life and life span.
+Such restrictions can also lead to other health problems which impact quality of life and life span.

-Cerebral palsy is a condition that does not progress in severity; which means the brain injury does not deteriorate over time.
-However, in some children, the effects of the brain injury on a child’s mobility can worsen – or improve, with treatment -over time.
+Cerebral Palsy is a condition that does not progress in severity, which means the brain injury does not deteriorate over time.
+However, in some children, the effects of the brain injury on a child’s mobility can worsen – or improve via treatment – over time.

 In general, the lack of upper extremity function, inability to propel wheelchair, inability to roll over, and inability to creep, crawl or scoot can be areas of concern.

 Children who are able to self-feed are more likely to experience a full life than children who need assistance with feeding.
 Difficulty in feeding can lead to malnutrition, a condition that weakens the immune system and can lead to muscle deterioration.

 Children who are unable to self-feed are reliant on their caregivers, medical equipment, or both.
 They are likely to have oral motor functioning impairment, meaning muscles required to chew, swallow and communicate are unable to function properly.
 This impairment can lead to failure to thrive, choking, and aspiration, which then can cause pneumonia or other life-threatening conditions.
 Irritation from feeding tubes can lead to infections.
 Infections are serious if not treated carefully.